Read the Virtual Review: Gender, Race, Ethnicity, & Diversity in APSA Publications

-Review a list of resources for at advancing and promoting diversity and inclusion within the profession, including strategies for recruitment and retention, programs for students from underrepresented backgrounds, data on the profession, and teaching & learning tools.
+Review a list of resources for advancing and promoting diversity and inclusion within the profession, including strategies for recruitment and retention, programs for students from underrepresented backgrounds, data on the profession, and teaching & learning tools.
 Read more.

 Diversity and Inclusion Programs

 Minority Fellows Program is a fellowship provides support for individuals from under-represented backgrounds applying to and currently enrolled in doctoral programs in political science.

 Ralph Bunche Summer Institute (RBSI) is an annual five-week program designed to introduce undergraduate students from under represented racial/ethnic groups or students interested in broadening participation in political science and pursuing scholarship on issues affecting under-represented groups to the world of graduate study and to encourage application to PhD programs.
-This is the 31st year of RBSI excellence!
-The 2017 RBSI program, held at Duke University, runs from May 28-June 29, 2017.
+This is the 34th year of RBSI excellence!
+The 2020 RBSI program, held at Duke University, runs from May 31-July 2, 2020.

 Contribute today to the APSA Ralph Bunche Programs Endowment Fund!